Skip to main content

 — Drupal community announcement, Link

-The event matters because community concentration still drives contributor recruitment and strategic alignment.
-In practical terms: contributor energy and project clarity are production inputs.
+Events like this matter because community concentration still drives contributor recruitment and strategic alignment.
+Contributor energy and project clarity are production inputs — you lose them, and patch cadence degrades downstream.

 Event details snapshot